Find out how to use traditional and digital media for your Community Sponsorship project

 Here are some comments that groups have received when promoting their work:

 - We have homeless people in the UK, why aren’t you helping them?

 - Why are you doing so much work to welcome a single family unit?

 - Aren’t you doing the Government’s work?

 - Your group may not be resettlement experts, what qualifies you to be involved?

 - The Local Authority also does resettlement, why do you need to do this as well?

 Answering questions from refugees awaiting resettlement

 If you are promoting your work through social media, some of the posts may be responded to or shared via those who wish to have their voice heard and will share and comment with a new hashtag, to promote their cause.
-This is something that happens regularly and the most common is for the #standwithiraqirefugees whereby cases of Iraqi refugees who are in a country of asylum and awaiting resettlement are highlighted.
-It’s essential that you remember that as a Community Sponsorship Group you have no influence on which refugees will be resettled in the UK; the only organisations who do this are the Home Office and UNHCR.
-This is not to say that we are not entirely sympathetic to the cause and their future resettlement however, there is essentially nothing you can do about this.
+It’s essential that you remember that as a Community Sponsorship group you have no influence on which refugees will be resettled in the UK; the only organisations who do this are the Home Office and UNHCR.
+This is not to say that we are not entirely sympathetic to the cause and their future resettlement, however, there is essentially nothing you can do about this.
 We have made available a comment on this in English and Arabic, which you can use as a response should you wish to do so.